dougbutner/web-4/README.md

 A geo-social layer is something that affects people (**social**) at a given bounded area (**geo**).
 To refer to a group of people associated with a certain area, we'll call them a **geotribe**, and to refer to that area we'll call it a **geodomain**.

-1. **Geodomain**: A bounded area that has an associated group of people who
+1. **Geodomain**: A bounded area that has an associated group of people who are running a democratic (web 4) system.

 2. **Geotribe**: The group of people associates with a geodomain that are responsible for the administration of